 Five Incredible Truths About St. Jude Children’s Research Hospital

-On February 4, 1962, St. Jude Children’s Research Hospital was opened in Memphis, Tennessee and since its opening, St. Jude Children Children’s Research Hospital has grown to become one of the most renown pediatric research institutions.
+On February 4, 1962, St. Jude Children’s Research Hospital was opened in Memphis, Tennessee and since its opening, St. Jude Children Children’s Research Hospital has grown to become one of the most renowned pediatric research institutions.

 St. Jude Children's Research Hospital isn't in the business of researching and developing groundbreaking medical treatments and then hoarding those discoveries or making a profit off of them.
 Quite the opposite, actually, St. Jude freely shares their findings with the medical community so that others might have a fighting chance at survival.
 In 1996, Peter Doherty, PhD, of the Department of Immunology was awarded the Nobel Prize for Physiology or Medicine.
-This award was shared with Rolf M. Zinkernagel, MD, of the University of Zurich and their findings have led to incredible "breakthroughs in the understanding and treatment of viral infections and cancers, and in the development of organ transplant procedures and vaccines."
+This award is shared with Rolf M. Zinkernagel, MD, of the University of Zurich and their findings have led to incredible "breakthroughs in the understanding and treatment of viral infections and cancers, and in the development of organ transplant procedures and vaccines."